kjuraszek/epd-rpi-controller/README.md

 - installs JS dependencies
 - creates docker network `epd-rpi-network`

 You should adjust config and .env files to your needs - however bear in mind that all defined variables/parameters in examplary .cfg/.env files are crucial for controller to work properly.
-Also to run the Controller you must prepare Views in `controller/custom_views/views.py` (file by default doesn't exist) - take a look on file `controller/custom_views/example.py`.
+Also to run the Controller you must prepare Views in `controller/custom_views/views.py` (file by default doesn't exist) - take a look on files `controller/custom_views/example.py` and `controller/custom_views/examplary_usages.py`.
 Alternatively you can use a command:

 `make create-views-file`